Cambridge Net Zero Action Plan

 Action 2.1 Next Steps, Challenges, and Opportunities

 Next Steps: Staff will continue to monitor performance of the current initiatives as laid out in the NZAP.
-Additionally, should opportunities arise for state-level advocacy Staff will continue to participate when appropriate.
+Additionally, should opportunities to arise for state-level advocacy staff will continue to participate when appropriate.

 Challenges: Ensuring that all stakeholders relevant to development in Cambridge are aware and knowledgeable of the requirements that have been created over the past several years will continue to be a manageable challenge.